ttutisani/Xunit.Gherkin.Quick/README.md

 This is a BDD style feature written in [Gherkin language](https://docs.cucumber.io/gherkin/reference/).

 **Important**: change feature file properties to ensure it gets copied into output directory.
-Set the value of `Copy to Output Directory` to `Copy Always` or `Copy if Newer`.
-See [Copying feature files](/docs/copying-feature-files.md).
+Set the value of `Copy to Output Directory` to *Copy Always* or *Copy if Newer*.
+See [Copying feature files](/docs/copying-feature-files.md) for more options.

 Now it's time to implement the code to run scenarios of this feature.